FC Chernomorets Burgas: 1958–2006

+When the Bulgarian A Group became the new top-tier league format of Bulgaria in 1948, Chernomorets was selected to be one of the ten teams to compete in the new league.
+Chernomorets finished in last place, however, and was relegated to the B Group.

-In 1958, the communist authorities in Burgas decided to reestablish a sports club, which is a successor of the achievements of the former FC Chernomorets.
+In 1958, the communist authorities in Burgas decided to reestablish the sports club, which is considered a successor of the achievements of the former FC Chernomorets.
 The sports club was named SC Botev in honour of the Bulgarian national hero – Hristo Botev.
-Several years later, the authorities however decided to rename the club to its former name FC Chernomorets.
+Several years later, the authorities however decided to rename the club to its former name, FC Chernomorets.

+It took Chernomorets 16 years to return to the top flight following the relegation in 1949.
+Chernomorets spent eight seasons in the A Group, from 1965 until 1973.
+The Sharks were relegated in 1973, and the next four seasons were spent in the B Group.
+In 1977, another promotion to the A Group followed.

-FC Chernomorets's best seasons in the Bulgarian top division were in the 1981/82 and 1983/84 seasons, finishing in the 5th place.
+FC Chernomorets's best seasons in the Bulgarian top division were in the 1981–82 and 1983–84 seasons, finishing in the 5th place.
 Since its establishment, the club had played a total of 31 seasons in the Bulgarian top division.
-In 1989, Chernomorets surprisingly reached the final of the Bulgarian Cup and played against CSKA Sofia, but the result of the match was a 0:3 loss for Chernomorets.
-In spite of loss, the team led by Dian Petkov, Zlatko Yankov, Lyubomir Sheytanov and Vlado Stoyanov, the Sharks managed to earn a position to participate in the UEFA Cup Winners' Cup.
-The club's first participation in European club tournaments was not promising.
+In 1989, Chernomorets surprisingly reached the final of the Bulgarian Cup and played against PFC CSKA Sofia, but the result of the match was a 0:3 loss for Chernomorets.
+In spite of the loss, the team led by Dian Petkov, Zlatko Yankov, Lyubomir Sheytanov and Vlado Stoyanov, managed to earn a position to participate in the UEFA Cup Winners' Cup.
+The club's first participation in European club tournaments was not long-lived, however.
 The team faced Dinamo Tirana from Albania.
-The first game in Burgas, in the presence of 17 000 spectators at the Chernomorets Stadium, ended with a 3–1 win.
-But the second game in Tirana finished with a shameful 0–4 loss and Chernomorets were out of the European club tournament.
+The first game in Burgas, in the presence of 17,000 spectators at the Chernomorets Stadium, ended with a 3–1 win.
+But the second game in Tirana finished with a shameful 0–4 loss and Chernomorets were out of the cup winners cup tournament.
 A few years later, in 1994 Chernomorets were relegated to Southern "B" Group and its return to A PFG in 1999 was with his new owner Ivaylo Drazhev, who had bought the club in 1997.

-In 2004, the club with president Ivaylo Drazhev went bankrupt and in the following two seasons Chernomorets was relegated from the top divisions of the Bulgarian football.
-The future of the club was unknown and in late 2006 FC Chernomorets withdrew from the South-East V AFG because of financial difficulties.
+In 2004, the club with president Ivaylo Drazhev went bankrupt and in the following two seasons Chernomorets was relegated from the top division of the Bulgarian football.
+The future of the club was unknown and in late 2006 FC Chernomorets withdrew from the South-East V AFG because of financial difficulties and was dissolved shortly thereafter.

+A successor club, named PSFC Chernomorets Burgas, was established while the old club was suffering from financial problems.
+The new club quickly progressed through the lower leagues and promoted to the A Group in 2007.